 - Toss shrimp with a little chopped up lemon grass and saute in oil until just pink…not completely cooked all the way.
 Note: lemon grass and garlic are straight from my backyard garden

-- Toss the slaw, onion, garlic, sesame oil, soy sauce or coco aminos, ginger, curry, and lemon grass until everything is mixed together.
+- Toss the slaw, onion, garlic, sesame oil, coco aminos, ginger, curry, and lemon grass until everything is mixed together.

 - Add back to heated non-stick skillet and stir fry until its kinda soft.
 Do not over cook.